oracle/weblogic-deploy-tooling/site/kubernetes.md

         replicas: 4
 ```

-For this example, the user is expected to fill in the image and secrets information identified by `--FIX ME--` in the domain resource output.
-The value for `domainHome` was set from the command line.
+In this example, the value for `domainHome` was set from the command line.
 The `kind` and `name` were set to the domain name derived from the topology section of the model, or the default `base_domain`.
 The cluster entries are pulled from the topology section of the model, and their replica counts were derived from the number of servers for each cluster.

+The user is expected to fill in the image and secrets information identified by `--FIX ME--` in the domain resource output.

-For more advanced configurations, the user can populate the `kubernetes` section of the WDT model, and those values will appear in the resulting domain resources file.
+For more advanced configurations, including pre-populating the `--FIX ME--` values, the user can populate the `kubernetes` section of the WDT model, and those values will appear in the resulting domain resources file.
 This model section overrides and adds some values to the result.
 ```yaml
 kubernetes:
     metadata: